fakefarm/wwwoodall/source/2014-08-27-javascript-syntax-callback-functions.html.markdown

 => 3
 ~~~

-It was when and where to add parens that were tripping me up with callbacks.
+The 'when' and 'where' to add parens that was tripping me up.
 Now that I have clarity on the two uses of the `()'s`, I am able to see how the two different purposes work together to create callbacks.
+Yay!